Surviving Spouse rights in Alabama (also known as widow’s rights) include:

 If a person makes a Will and then marries a person not provided for in the Will, the surviving spouse is called a pretermitted spouse.
 Under Alabama law, a pretermitted spouse is entitled to take a share of the estate as if the decedent died intestate.
 See Ala.
 Code.
 Sec.
 43-8-90(1).

 Surviving Spouse’s Right to Elective Share or Election Against a Will

 Under Alabama law, a surviving spouse has a right to share in a decedent’s estate.
 In essence, a surviving spouse’s Right of Election renders it impossible to disinherit a spouse.
 The elective share is only available when the decedent left a will.
-Absent a will, the surviving spouse would be entitled to a share of the decedent’s estate under the intestacy laws noted about, without the need for an elective share.
+Absent a will, the surviving spouse would be entitled to a share of the decedent’s estate under the intestacy laws noted above, without the need for an elective share.

-Alabama Code Section 43-8-70 provides that a surviving spouse has the right to override the Will’s terms and receive the lesser of: One-third of the decedent’s estate; or All of the decedent’s estate subtracted by the value of the surviving spouse’s separate (see below) estate.
+Alabama Code Section 43-8-70 provides that a surviving spouse has the right to override the Will’s terms and receive the lesser of: One-third of the decedent’s estate; or All of the decedent’s estate subtracted by the value of the surviving spouse’s separate estate.